ar-asad/thaifoodmaster-client/README.md

 ### About Thaifoodmaser:
-- This is a one kind of food recipe website.
+- This website offers Thai food prepared by Thai chefs.
-- In this home component User can see all the chefs who cook differnts kind of food    with their experience.
+- User Google Sign in and Email/Password Login are secured by Firebase authentication.
-- Have a button every chefs card clicking this button user can see details the chef and which food he serve.
+- It is possible to view all the dishes prepared by each chef and to view the details   of his details information.
-- User can also react favorite food in click favorite button.
+- In the menu, users can add their favorite foods as favorites.
 - User cannot enter the viewdetails component without login or signup.
 - Have a blog componet there I given some question answer.